Sahejeets7/Daily/daily.md

 - planning on todoist
 - some life learning everyday
+- Stopping myself from emotionally reacting
+- Stopping myself from getting irritated/annoyed so easily
+- Stopping myself from taking unncessary screenshots and hoarding info/data
+- Taking stock of my fears
+-
 - keeping a habit tracker
 - Strengthening the mind
 - planning for next day and week + weekend